-F-1 students may be employed full time on campus during holidays and vacation periods, provided you intend to register for the next academic semester.
+F-1 students may be employed full time on campus during holidays and vacation periods, provided they intend to register for the next academic semester.

 The definition of on-campus employment includes:

 - Work performed on the Binghamton campus, including that required by a scholarship, fellowship or assistantship

-- Work for an on-campus employer who has a contract to provide services to students; including OCCT, Campus Pre-School, Barnes and Noble, and Sodexho Dining Services
+- Work for an on-campus employer who has a contract to provide services to students; including OCCT, Campus Pre-School, Barnes & Noble and Binghamton University Dining Services

 Thinking of transferring?
 F-1 students maintaining lawful status who plan to enroll at a new school for the next academic term may continue on-campus employment at Binghamton until the reporting date to the new school, or may begin employment at the new school provided that the new school has issued a new form I-20.